 Health: Before you’re approved for a life insurance policy, you’ll be required to share information about your medical history, and you might even be required to undergo a physical exam.
 If you’re in good health, with no major illnesses or recent surgeries, you’ll benefit from lower premiums.
 If you have significant health problems, your premiums will be higher, if you’re even eligible for coverage.

-Height/Weight Ratio: Because your physical build directly affects your state of health, insurance companies will always place importance of your height and weight ratio.
+Height/Weight Ratio: Because your physical build directly affects your state of health, insurance companies will always place the importance of your height and weight ratio.
 The larger you are, the more likely you are to get diabetes, have high blood pressure, or a heart attack.
 Because these outcomes are more likely, life insurance companies will consider larger people to be more of a risk.
 The higher risk will equate to higher insurance premiums.

 Smoking Status: Life insurance premiums are higher for smokers than for those who don’t smoke.
 If you quit smoking while insured, you’ll need to wait a year and apply for lower premiums.
 You’ll have to undergo a blood test to verify that you no longer smoke before your premiums are reduced.
-Life insurance companies consider pip, cigar, chewing tobacco, dip, snuff, nicotine patches and nicotine gum as ‘other tobacco’.
+Life insurance companies consider pipe, cigar, chewing tobacco, dip, snuff, nicotine patches, and nicotine gum as ‘other tobacco’.
 Other tobacco or nicotine users are sometimes looked at more favorably than heavy or moderate cigarette smokers.

 Occupation: Individuals who work in particularly high-risk occupations often have to pay higher rates for term life insurance.

+By improving your health and lifestyle, you can save yourself a lot of money on premiums.
+If you have more questions regarding these factors please feel free to give us a call.
 At LifeQuote, our experienced insurance agents will work with you to find the term life insurance company with the most competitive rates for your situation.

 Check out our other sections for a wealth of information about life insurance: